scala/docs.scala-lang/_overviews/scala3-macros/tutorial/quotes.md

 ### Matching receiver of methods

-When we want to match the receiver of a method we need to explicitly state its type
+When we want to match the receiver of a method, we need to explicitly state its type:

 ```scala
 case '{ ($ls: List[Int]).sum } =>
 ```

-If we would have written `$ls.sum` we would not have been able to know the type of `ls` and which `sum` method we are calling.
+If we would have written `$ls.sum`, we would not have been able to know the type of `ls` and which `sum` method we are calling.

-Another common case where we need type annotations is for infix operations.
+Another common case where we need type annotations is for infix operations:
 ```scala
 case '{ ($x: Int) + ($y: Int) } =>
 case '{ ($x: Double) + ($y: Double) } =>